-Affiliate Disclosure Statement: Please note that some of the links I share with you are affiliate links.
+Affiliate Disclosure Statement: Please note that some of the links I share with you are affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 Click Here for full statement.

 Toddler fun is the name of the game these days, or we try for it to be.
 I still remember taking munchkin to the park for the first time.
 She was a bit hesitant until she went down her first slide … then she could not get up the equipment fast enough … lol Toddlers are a whirlwind of emotions.
 They are happy one minute and the next they are having a meltdown over something as small as giving them the wrong color pouch for lunch.
 Learning to deal with all the ups and downs has been a bit of a struggle.

 I am not perfect and don’t claim to be.
 Do I still get frustrated and raise my voice?
 YUP!
 Do I sometimes have to put myself in a time out?
 YUP!
 Mistakes happen, I just really try to learn from them and what I can do better next time and move on.

 Labeling & Acknowledging Feelings